d3uceY/minimal-dictionary/README.md

 > Note: Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please replace `https://github.com/d3uceY/minimal-dictionary.git` with the actual URL of your GitHub repository.
-Also, feel free to modify this draft to better suit your needs. 😊

 ## End Note